-For the duration of the Covid-19 restrictions on holding in-person meetings, the Toronto Whiff is meeting virtually using Internet conferencing tools.
-Appropriately named, Whiff@Home, the meetings are conducted using Zoom™ video conferencing software.
+For the duration of the Covid-19 restrictions on holding in-person meetings, the Toronto Whiff meet virtually using Internet conferencing tools.
+Appropriately named, Whiff@Home, the meetings were conducted using Zoom™ video conferencing software.

 Rather than an evening meeting time which centered around a dinner followed by a talk by an eminent speaker, the Junta decided that a post-workday, pre-dinner meeting time would be better suited for members and speakers.

-The format of the in camera meetings roughly emulates our normal format:
+The format of the in camera meetings roughly emulated our normal format with the following procedures: